Red Hen Publications

 And the DoM was harboring close to a dozen Death Eaters that night, with official Ministry wonks like McNair to give them access.

 Sturgis Podmore landed in Azkaban from his stint at sentry duty, and Arthur Weasley was bitten by a snake.
 Who was on duty the night Harry made his raid?
-And what has become of them?
+And what became of them?

 Or had Albus and Company already moved on to Plan B?